temporalio/samples-typescript/search-attributes/README.md

 # Search Attributes

 This example demonstrates usage of custom search attributes with Temporal.
-This requires an Elasticsearch instance, which comes setup with the default `docker-compose`.
+This requires an Elasticsearch instance, which comes set up with the default `docker-compose`.

 ## Steps to run this example